 - Before you take money from the investor, you should ask around to make sure the investor is reputable.
 Sometimes no name investors may have very critical terms that could cause potential problems in the future.”

+- Specifically what kind of your service does your company offer?
 Our service provides a range of services varying from acquiring food, coffee, taxis, massages, or even house cleaning for our customers.
 The platform is run through WeChat.

 - Tell me about Laiye. nike femme solde Laiye is the siri that works; a magic that scales.
 LaiYe is the assistant on your mobile phone that provides natural interactions and runs a full spectrum of services for you.

+- Do you have people actually messaging your customers or is it all based on artificial intelligence?
 Artifical intelligence.
 We run a proprietary system that enables intelligent dispatch and automated responses.
 It runs off a three-step approach that identifies a dialogue system, a recommender system, and a dispatching system.
 LaiYe is a natural language understanding dialogue system that can provide context-based recommendation through the artificial intelligence we have developed.
 AI cannot cover everything, however.
 Of the average number of 150,000 texts sent through our system a day, 75% are sent through AI.

+- You have worked in several industries across the US, China, and the UK.
+Which market has been the most exciting to work in?
+Why?
 “So far the most exciting market is the Chinese market.
 It has the most competition and the most opportunity for expats and people overseas with degrees because of its population.”

 This article is written by Alex Crump.